Skip to Content

 California Poppy ~ Eschscholtzia californica

-Before civilization dotted the West with villages, homesteads, and orchards, California Poppies formed a blanket of gold which stretched from the foothills to the sea; and it is said that Spanish sailors, seeding the land glowing so brilliantly, named it the Land of Fire.
+Before civilization dotted the West with villages, homesteads, and orchards, California Poppies formed a blanket of gold that stretched from the foothills to the sea.
+It is said that Spanish sailors, seeding the land glowing so brilliantly, named it the Land of Fire.
 When they later discovered that the brightness was the sunglow on red-gold-poppies, they called the flowers "cups of gold."
 California Poppies now scatter their gold generously in flower gardens the world over, but nowhere are they quite so lovely as in their native home.

 From The Wildflowers of the 50 States U.S. Stamps issued July 24, 1992: